-How Are We Free explores the nature of freedom and confinement through creative collaboration between people who have been sentenced to die in prison and visual artists outside the prison walls.
+How Are We Free is a visual art exhibit that explores the nature of freedom and confinement through creative collaboration between people who have been sentenced to die in prison and visual artists outside the prison walls.
 Visual economies and regimes of power have been massively employed by the state and the media in order to criminalize people.
 This exhibit interrupts those regimes and instead invites viewers to investigate what actually creates conditions for safety, healing, justice, transformation, and liberation.

-After the launch event, our plan is to take the exhibit across the state — to community spaces, churches, art galleries, universities, and more.
+We will be traveling with the exhibit across the state of Pennsylvania — to community spaces, churches, art galleries, universities, and more.
 We want this conversation and the effort to end Death By Incarceration to continue to expand, and we’re looking for places where the show can be up for a month and can include some educational events/programming alongside.
 Have an idea for where we should go?
 Let us know at firstname.lastname@example.org.

 Looking for other ways to support the project?
-Donations are gratefully accepted at http://lifelines-project.org/donate/
+Donations are gratefully accepted here.

 How Are We Free was produced by LifeLines: Voices Against the Other Death Penalty.
 The LifeLines Project is a media project conducted across the prison walls to highlight the voices and analysis of those serving Death By Incarceration sentences, more commonly known as Life Without Parole.
 More at http://Lifelines-Project.org.